mikeerickson/nptemplating-docs/docs/templating-commands/overview.md

 `np:verse` will insert random bible verse at the cursor location of the current note.

 #### np:weather
-`np:weather` will insert weather of current location at the cursor location of the current note.
-It can take a single string parameter that gives a format for the resulting weather data from wttr.in.
-For example:
+`np:weather` will insert weather of current location at the cursor location of the current note using format defined in `np.Templating` [settings](/docs/settings).

-`Weather: <%- np.weather( ':icon: :description: :mintempC:-:maxtempC:°C (:areaName:)' ) %>`

-will produce something like

-Weather: ☀️ Sunny 6-16°C (Basingstoke)

-`Weather: <%- np.weather( ':icon: :description: :FeelsLikeF:°F [low/high: :mintempF:-:maxtempF:°F, wind: :winddir16Point: :windspeedMiles:mph] (:areaName:, :region:) ' ) %>`

-will produce

-☁️ Partly cloudy 64°F [low/high: 58-68°F, wind: WSW 15mph] (Talbert, California)

-:::tip
-See the [wttr.in documentation for the detailed JSON output format](https://github.com/chubin/wttr.in#different-output-formats) to see fields are available.
-All those in the `current_condition` are available by adding colons either side (e.g. `:humidity: `).
+:::info
+Refer to [Web Module](/docs/templating-modules/web-module) for adding more detailed weather information in your templates
 :::

-In addition to current condition keys, the following are available from elsewhere in the harder-to-access parts of the JSON response:

-- `mintempC` and `maxtempC` for the current day in Celsius
-- `mintempF` and `maxtempF` for the current day in Fahrenheit
-- `areaName`
-- `region` for state att time of render
-- `country` for state att time of render